napa-lh/designer-scripts/README.md

 # designer-scripts
-A repository for distribution of custom scripts, commands and examples for Napa Designer
+This repository is used for testing using github as a distribution mechanism for custom scripts, commands, example and other content related to Napa Designer.

+Currently this is in trial use.